verum-visu-toolkit/verum-visu/README.md

 # verum visu toolkit

-The **verum visu Audio Visualization Toolkit** is a response to the idea that an open-source community can develop rich audio visualizations if the software is split up into a clearly defined, accessible process.
+**verum visu** (Latin for *true to see*) is a project applying modular design to the process of audio visualization, allowing for fully customizable, rich visualizations that can utilize multiple languages or applications.

-The toolkit consists of three parts:
+The **verum visu Toolkit** defines audio visualization as a process using three pieces of software:

-1. *Spectral Analyzer*
+1. *Spectral Analyzer*\
     analyzes audio for frequency data

 2. **Visualizer**